CRUTCH REMOVAL – A BASIC IDEA IN DEVELOPMENT SCIENCE

-Most of these symptoms are short-lived, although some of them require that the nutritional balancing program be adjusted so that it is once again appropriate for one’s new homeostatic state of body chemistry.
-This is why it is important to contact your Approved Practitioner if one begins to not feel well on a nutritional balancing program.
+Most of these symptoms are short-lived, although some of them require that the development program be adjusted so that it is once again appropriate for one’s new homeostatic state of body chemistry.
+This is why it is important to contact your Approved Helper if you begin to feel unwell on a development program.
 The cause is often crutch removal.

 HOW LONG DOES IT TAKE TO REMOVE CRUTCHES?

-Crutch removal often begins shortly after a person starts a complete nutritional balancing program.
-It continues for years, in most cases, because most people have a lot of crutches.
+Crutch removal begins shortly after a person starts a development program.
+It continues for years because most people have a lot of crutches.

 EFFECTS OF CRUTCH REMOVAL ON THE HAIR MINERAL TEST

 Most often, when one removes a crutch, the oxidation rate slows down.
-The sodium/potassium ratio may move lower, as well, in some cases.
+The sodium/potassium ratio may move lower, as well.